ScanPyramids: Egyptologists

 On November 2, 2017, the Egyptologist Zahi Hawass told the New York Times: "They found nothing...This paper offers nothing to Egyptology.
 Zero."
-Though this later contrasted his comments once the North Face Corridor was inspected with an Endoscope, commenting that this represented a "major discovery" that would "enter houses and homes of people all over the world for the first time".
+Later, once the North Face Corridor was inspected with an Endoscope, Hawass conversely commented that ScanPyramids's work had provided a "major discovery" that would "enter houses and homes of people all over the world for the first time".

-On November 3, 2017, Egypt's Ministry of Tourism and Antiquities said in a statement, "The existence of several void spaces inside the pyramid is not a new thing.
+On November 3, 2017, Egypt's Ministry of Tourism and Antiquities released a statement, asserting, "The existence of several void spaces inside the pyramid is not a new thing.
 Egyptologists and scholars knew about it several years ago," adding, "the ministry sees that the ScanPyramid team should not have rushed [sic] to publish their findings in media at that stage of their research because it requires more research and it is too early to say that there was a new discovery."

-On November 4, Khaled al-Anany, Egyptian Minister of Antiquities said, during a press conference, that the void space found inside the Great Pyramid of Khufu by the ScanPyramids project is a new revelation that brought the world's attention to Egypt.
-He added "What was discovered is new and larger than the known cavities, and we'll continue in our scientific steps".
+The next day, on November 4, Khaled El-Enany, the Egyptian Minister of Antiquities, said during a press conference that the void space found inside the Pyramid of Khufu by the ScanPyramids project was a new revelation that had brought the world's attention to Egypt.
+El-Enany added, "What was discovered is new and larger than the known cavities, and we'll continue in our scientific steps".

-Other Egyptologists have welcomed the discovery.
-Yukinori Kawae told National Geographic "This is definitely the discovery of the century...There have been many hypotheses about the pyramid, but no one even imagined that such a big void is located above the Grand Gallery."
+Yukinori Kawae told National Geographic, "This is definitely the discovery of the century...
+There have been many hypotheses about the pyramid, but no one even imagined that such a big void is located above the Grand Gallery."

-Peter der Manuelian, from Harvard University, said that "This is an exciting new discovery, and potentially a major contribution to our knowledge about the Great Pyramid."
+Peter der Manuelian of Harvard University said, "This is an exciting new discovery, and potentially a major contribution to our knowledge about the Great Pyramid."